Concert for sheep and the diversity of species

 The concert for sheep of the trio formation Autochthon (Hartmut Oßwald - saxophones, bass clarinet, Stefan Scheib - double bass, Wolfgang Schliemann - percussion) ties - in a time when live concerts in front of people are suspended due to a pandemic - to the relationship of man to his habitat - the biosphere earth: "Man and the Biosphere" sums it up UNESCO.

-How do sheep as representatives of non-human living beings and the "world soul", which can be sensed precisely in the all-connecting nature, react to unfamiliar sound worlds, if these are consciously directed at them?
+How do sheep as representatives of the non-human living beings and the "world-soul", which can just be sensed in the all-connecting nature, react to unfamiliar sound worlds, if these are consciously directed to them?
 Can resonances between the [life]

 The artistic experiment wants to make it sensually tangible and audible how resonances on the unique planet earth are triggered by the effective power of artistic processes.
 Music as a variant of artistic forms of expression translates, as is well known, much that humans can hardly convey by means of language.
 The nature-given capacities for aesthetic feeling, thinking and creating are deeply anchored in the human organism, and these potentials can be trained and brought to life in people.
 In search of fields of hope for an ecologically and ethically justifiable form of human existence, the unusual idea experiments with the question of the extent to which worlds of sound can trigger a transformative energy between living beings and habitat.

 As a refuge for a prologue to the "Concert for Sheep" the trio has chosen the cultural site Wintringer Chapel on the Wintringer Farm.
 The site dates back to Roman times and to this day, like a gateway into the light, opens up a view of a vast landscape that was once the bottom of the sea and is now recognized as the Bliesgau UNESCO Biosphere Reserve.